 Her writings have appeared in a wide range of publications including Solitary Watch, Cosmopolitan, Rolling Stone, The Marshall Project, Scalawag, Prism, The Appeal, and Teen Vogue, among others.
 She writes on Substack at Write or Die.
 In 2025, Harris was recognized by the Society of Professional Journalists and Prison Journalism Project at the annual Stillwater Awards as the Prison Journalist of the Year.

-Harris was an inaugural 2024 Haymarket Writing Freedom Fellow.
-She authored a segment on This American Life and was interviewed for a documentary by Al Jazeera about solitary confinement, in which she was detained for 8.5 of her eighteen years incarcerated.
+Harris is a 2025-2026 Movements Against Mass Incarceration Social Change Fellow.
+She was also a 2024-2025 Haymarket Writing Freedom Fellow.
+Harris authored a segment on This American Life and was interviewed for a documentary by Al Jazeera about solitary confinement, in which she was detained for 8.5 of her eighteen years incarcerated.
 Additionally, Harris co-authored the book Ending Isolation: The Case Against Solitary Confinement.
 Now she is working on a book about the teenagers from juvenile who were her neighbors in adult solitary confinement.

 All photos courtesy of Ariana Gomez